Thought Leadership

 Everything starts and ends with the customer.
 In omnichannel, the "where" a purchase occurs ceases to matter as the physical and digital worlds integrate into a network of channels.

-Make your sales consultants the true brand ambassadors
+Make your sales consultants brand ambassadors

 The in-store consultants need to become product experts and brand advocators.
 Achieve this by providing up-to-date information, training, or consultations.

-Avoid pushing generic, default information onto your customers
+Avoid pushing generic information

 Nowadays, true customer loyalty is built through personalized products and services.

-Prompt the customers to self-identify during their visit
+Prompt customers to self-identify

 Without identifying the specific customers, you cannot deliver a personalized experience.
 When switching between channels, customers expect to pick up where they left off.

-Digitalize and optimize critical store processes
+Digitalize critical store processes

 The investments already made by many telecoms are to implement an online appointment scheduling for store visitors or to fully automate employee scheduling.